Lightning-AI/pytorch-lightning/docs/source/extensions/loops_advanced.rst

     Set the environment variable `PL_FAULT_TOLERANT_TRAINING = 1` to enable saving the progress of loops.
     Read more about :doc:`fault-tolerant training training <../advanced/fault_tolerant_training>`.

-A powerful property of the class-based loop interface is that it can model state.
+A powerful property of the class-based loop interface is that it can own an internal state.
 Loop instances can save their state to the checkpoint through corresponding hooks and if implemented accordingly, resume the state of exectuion at the appropriate place.
 This design is particularly interesting for fault-tolerant training which is an experimental feature released in Lightning v1.5.